 Cross Labs, Tokyo, Japan

 Antoine leads technology and research at Cross Compass as Board Director and Director of Innovation.
 He is also co-founder and Director of Cross Labs, an initiative bridging the gap between industrial and academic research, by promoting fundamental and applied science in connection with technological needs of society.
 He trained in augmented reality through a European project (IST-1999-10202) at Thales Optronics, as well as in developmental robotics at two research labs, UCP with the CNRS in France in 2003-2004, and UGDIST (iCub robot) in Italy in 2005-2007.
 Focusing his research on the fundamental mechanisms of consciousness, he completed a PhD in Cognitive Neuroscience with the FRS-FNRS in Belgium (ULB) in 2009, and a postdoc in neuroimaging (fMRI) with the JSPS in Japan (TODAI) in 2013.
 As leader of an applied research project for the food industry in 2009-2011, he obtained grants from the Territorial Collectivity of Corsica and the European Agricultural Fund for Rural Development.
 Throughout his career, Antoine has accumulated twenty years of experience in artificial intelligence ranging from fundamental research to industrial applications.

-If you are interested in participating, please visit the contact for below.
+If you are interested in participating, please let us know!
+Please fill the form below.